The Hidden Costs of Email-Based Attacks: Why Secure Email Gateways Are a Necessity

 The cyber insurance market has responded dramatically to the rise in email-based attacks, creating significant hidden costs for affected organizations:

-- Deductible increases of 100-300% in policy renewals after breaches
+- Deductible increases in policy renewals after breaches

-- Reduced coverage limits, often capped at 50% of pre-incident levels
+- Reduced coverage limits, often capped at lower levels

 - New exclusions specifically targeting email-based attack vectors